merryt/tymerrycom/src/routes/blog/2022-recap-and-2023-goals.md

 ### **What I hope to do in 2023**
 - I saw me weight jump as high as 193 in the stress of helping care for Randi's dad in his final days, I am guessing that had a lot to do with the place he was living had a ton of access to candy and junk food.
 I would like to see that drop down to 175 again.
 I am going to accomplish this by the following.
 	- Run 5 miles with out walking 1 time thought out the year.
-	- Continue using my timer between first course and seconds for meals.
+	- Continue using my timer between firsts and seconds for meals.
 - My current blog is built using a piece of software I wrote that uses google drive to get articles from.
 This worked well, but was reasonably brittle.
 	- Launch a new blog using a different tech stack
 	- Write 5 posts for tymerry.com